What is a Pediatric Dentist?

 Our experience teaches us that children do best when parents assume the role of silent observer.
-Dr. Rob must establish trust and cooperation directly with your child.
+Dr. Rob and Dr. Jamie must establish trust and cooperation directly with your child.

 While we welcome parents in our treatment area, it is not required.
 In fact, some parents find their child has a better experience when all family members remain in the reception area.
 As your child grows older and becomes more comfortable in our office, we recommend tapering-off your participation.
 Give your child the opportunity to accomplish dental visits independently.
 At the end of the appointment, we will ask you to come to the treatment area to review what was done and discuss home care recommendations.

-As your child grows, periodic, six month dental visits will become part of your routine.
+As your child grows, periodic, six-month dental visits will become part of your routine.
 Explain that going to the dentist is similar to visiting the pediatrician.
-Dr. Rob will help you maintain a healthy mouth and provide gentle and friendly care.
+Dr. Rob and Dr. Jamie will help you maintain a healthy mouth and provide gentle and friendly care.

 Our goal is for your child to have a positive experience in our office.
 We believe that children who receive care in a caring and compassionate fashion will remain lifelong dental patients.
 We truly treat your children as if they were our own and provide treatment in the most gentle, caring way possible.
 Our entire team has years of training and experience with pediatric care and we enjoy working with children and young adults.